R-CF/ncdfCF/README.md

 rather distinct from array-based data sets.
 At the moment there is no specific code for DSG, but the simplest layouts can currently already be read (without any warranty).
-Various methods, such as `CFVariable::subset()` or `CFData::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data variable with column and row names set as an array, of `CFVariable::data()` to get the whole data variable as a `CFData` object for further processing.
+Various methods, such as `CFVariable::subset()` or `CFArray::array()` will fail miserably, and you are well-advised to try no more than the empty array indexing operator `CFVariable::[]` which will yield the full data variable with column and row names set as an array, of `CFVariable::data()` to get the whole data variable as a `CFArray` object for further processing, possibly converting it of a `data.table` for a format that matches the structure of a typical table closest.
 You can identify a DSG data set by the `featureType` attribute of the `CFDataset`.

 More comprehensive support for DSG is in the development plan.